< Browse to Previous Essay | Browse to Next Essay >

 Foley and Dicks Beg To Differ

-Meanwhile, two high-ranking congressmen, Speaker of the House of Representatives Thomas S. Foley (D-Spokane, b.
-1929) and U.S. Representative Norman D. Dicks (D-Bremerton, b.
+Meanwhile, two high-ranking congressmen, Speaker of the House of Representatives Thomas S. Foley (1929-2013), a Spokane Democrat, and U.S. Representative Norman D. Dicks (D-Bremerton, b.
 1940), the No. 2 man on the Defense Appropriations Subcommittee, were asking questions about the fatal accident.
 Dicks had been involved in a similar accident at Fairchild AFB in March 1987 when a KC-135 Stratotanker, flying in tandem with a B-52, crashed while practicing maneuvers for an air show, killing six airmen and a civilian spectator.
 As a result, Congress mandated the Air Force to institute regulations prohibiting the use of large aircraft in dangerous maneuvers for display purposes.
 Air Force Secretary Sheila E. Widnall assured the two congressmen the B-52 was only engaged in a local training mission, practicing routine takeoffs and landings; no aerobatics were involved.

 But U.S. Representatives Tom Foley and Norm Dicks begged to differ, saying eyewitness accounts and a videotape of the crash appeared to indicate otherwise.
 They asked Secretary Widnall to review the Air Force’s promise to Congress not to use heavy aircraft, such as bombers and tankers, in risky maneuvers for air shows.
 She immediately responded by letter, calling the assertions “speculative.”